AirPorter

 Infrastructure Compatibility

-Our IoT system should use technologies that are compatible with existing airport infrastructure and federal regulations
+Needs to use technologies that are compatible with existing airport infrastructure and federal regulations

 Cohesive User Experience

-Our solution should provide all the info users need in one place, eliminating the need to juggle multiple apps and products
+Needs to provide all the info users need in one place, eliminating the need to juggle multiple apps and products

 Offline Functionality

-Our solution should still provide access to basic info in situations where Wi-Fi access is unreliable
+Should still provide access to basic info in situations where Wi-Fi access is unreliable

-testing AirPorter
+testing

 storyboarding

-We created various storyboards to map out how different solutions might help users in different scenarios
+We created various storyboards to map out how different solutions might help users in different scenarios.

 user enactments